Clement-LVD/codexplor/README.md

 *WIP* \[🔧🔨\]

-`codexplor` offers functions that are dedicated to analyze a programming project, accordingly to several subanalysis tools.
+`codexplor` offers functions that are dedicated to analyze a programming project, accordingly to subanalysis tools.

 | Reporting on a programming project | Underlying functions |
 |:---|:---|